Injustice: Gods Among Us (comics): Year Two

 Year Two features Superman's fight against the Green Lantern Corps and Harley Quinn joining the Insurgency.

-Green Arrow’s funeral briefly brings together the rifted Justice League, but in its wake the League is more divided than ever.
-An injured Batman has been relocated to the Tower of Doctor Fate, outside of time and space and therefore safe from Superman.
+Green Arrow's funeral briefly brings together the rifted Justice League, but in its wake the League is more divided than ever.
+An injured Batman has been relocated to Doctor Fate's tower, which is located outside of space and thus safe from Superman.
 Oracle has taken charge of his resistance movement, recruiting other heroes (including Harley Quinn) to fight Superman and his supporters.
 Harley and Black Canary begin an odd friendship, with Harley becoming an unofficial aunt to Connor, son of Black Canary and Green Arrow.

-Meanwhile, Superman’s League continues its global crackdown under the guise of enforcing order, sending the Flash and Hal Jordan to intimidate the US Congress into averting a government shutdown.
+Meanwhile, Superman's League continues its global crackdown under the guise of enforcing order, sending the Flash and Hal Jordan to intimidate Congress into averting a government shutdown.
 Wonder Woman remains incapacitated on Themyscira.
-The formation and brutal methods of Superman’s superpowered security forces, created with the help of Lex Luthor, convinces James Gordon and many members of the Gotham City Police Department to join with Batman’s resistance, thanks to Batman’s reverse-engineered superpower pills.
+The formation and brutal methods of Superman's security forces, created with the help of Lex Luthor, convinces James Gordon and many members of the Gotham City Police Department to join with Batman's resistance, thanks to Batman's reverse-engineered superpower pills.

-En route to Earth, Green Lantern Kyle Rayner is ambushed and killed by Yellow Lanterns led by Sinestro, who joins Superman’s new regime as his new de facto advisor.
-The Guardians of the Universe, watching from Oa, dispatch their leader Ganthet and Green Lantern Guy Gardner to investigate the situation on Earth.
+En route to Earth, Green Lantern Kyle Rayner is ambushed and killed by Yellow Lanterns led by Sinestro, who joins Superman's regime as his advisor.
+The Guardians of the Universe dispatch Ganthet and Guy Gardner to investigate the situation on Earth.

-At the Fortress of Solitude, Ganthet urges Superman to step down, but negotiations fail when Ganthet admits the Guardians could have prevented Krypton’s destruction.
+At the Fortress of Solitude, Ganthet urges Superman to step down, but negotiations fail when Ganthet admits the Guardians could have prevented Krypton's destruction.
 Ganthet returns to Oa, convinced Superman must be captured and brought to Oa for trial.
-Hal Jordan and John Stewart, however, side with Superman and fly to Earth to warn him.
+Hal Jordan and John Stewart side with Superman and fly to Earth to warn him.